-

 Brown Leghorn

-The Leghorn chicken, admitted to the American Standard of Perfection in 1874, has its origins in Italy, Denmark, and England.
+The Leghorn chicken Chicken, admitted to the American Standard of Perfection in 1874, has its origins in Italy, Denmark, and England.
 This breed is known for its athleticism, early maturity, hardiness, and non-brooding nature, making it an excellent layer of large to extra-large white eggs.
 Leghorns are prolific egg producers, often laying around 280 eggs annually, with some reaching up to 300-320.
 With a highly efficient feed-to-egg conversion ratio, these chickens require only about 125 grams of feed per day.

-Leghorns are ideally suited for free-range farming or organic egg production due to their active and efficient foraging skills.
+Leghorns Chicken are ideally suited for free-range farming or organic egg production due to their active and efficient foraging skills.
 Their lack of broodiness ensures continuous egg production, making them a reliable choice for those focused on egg-laying rather than meat production.
 Though light in weight and not typically raised for meat, Leghorns are quick to mature and are exceptional at avoiding predators, making them one of the best choices for free-range environments.
 However, they tend to be nervous and flighty, often avoiding human contact.

 The Brown Leghorn is just one of the many heritage chicken breeds available at The Chicken Coop Company, perfect for those seeking high-quality, heritage chickens.